White-Whale-Defi-Platform/white-whale-core/terraswap_factory/README.md

 # TerraSwap Factory

 The factory contract can create instances of the Terraswap Pair contract.
-It is also used as directory contract for all pools ever created.
+It is also used as a directory contract for all pools ever created.

 The Factory is permissioned.